HOW TO FIND THE RIGHT COACH FOR A HIGH-PERFORMANCE JUNIOR

 It is built on the quality of the environment your child grows inside.

-“Is this a good coach?”
+The question is not: "Is this a good coach?"

-“Is this the right coach for my child, at this stage of their journey?”
+The real question is: "Is this the right coach for my child, at this stage of their journey?"

-Because in the long-term development of a young athlete, a coach is not just correcting technique; they are shaping habits, identity, decisions, and the way your child handles pressure.
+Because in the long-term development of a young athlete, a coach is not just correcting technique.
+They are shaping habits, identity, decisions, and the way your child handles pressure.

 This is how to evaluate that partnership with clarity and confidence.

-1. The Foundation of a Healthy High-Performance Relationship
+The Foundation of a Healthy High-Performance Relationship

 Every strong coaching journey rests on three pillars: